cmoylan/librarian-ncurses/README.md

 # Librarian-curses #
 An ncurses interface for Librarian.
-Because I'm _that_ elite.
+Because I'm _that_ 1337.

 ## Panes ##
 ### Books  ###